Ballistic Stretching Is Best Performed

 Ballistic stretching is characterized by its use of momentum and bouncing movements to extend muscles and joints beyond their typical range of motion.
 This technique is often used by athletes and individuals engaged in high-intensity sports or activities that require explosive movements, such as sprinting, jumping, or martial arts.
 The rapid, repetitive motions of ballistic stretching can help increase muscle elasticity and prepare the body for dynamic performance.

-However, ballistic stretching is not suitable for everyone.
+Even so, ballistic stretching is not suitable for everyone.
 It is generally recommended for individuals who are already well-conditioned and have a good level of flexibility.
 Beginners or those with limited flexibility may find ballistic stretching too intense and risky, as it can lead to muscle strains or other injuries if not performed correctly.
-It is essential to understand the proper technique and timing for ballistic stretching to maximize its benefits while minimizing the risk of harm.
+That's why make sure you understand the proper technique and timing for ballistic stretching to maximize its benefits while minimizing the risk of harm.
+It matters.

 Step-by-Step or Concept Breakdown